-The governmental direction of the civil security services is being realized through a designated Minister, who must not be the Minister of Local Government and Regional Development, the Minister of Defence or the Minister of Justice and Law Enforcement.
+The governmental direction of the civil security services is being realized through a designated Minister.
 The Government directs both military national security services through the Minister of Defence.

-The Parliament exercises oversight over the national security services through its National Security Committee (NSC) and the Defence and Law Enforcement Committee (DLC).
-The chairman of the National Security Committee has to be an MP of an opposition party.
+The Parliament exercises oversight over the national security services through its Committee on National Security (NSC) and the Defence and Internal Security Committee (DISC).
+The chairman of the Committee on National Security has to be an MP of an opposition party.